Boston West Academy – the journey…

-The journey began in autumn 2000, when I was appointed as Headteacher, a few weeks before the school fell into Special Measures – 7 key issues, including leadership, standards and behaviour, highlighted the extent of the challenge that lay ahead.
+The journey began in the autumn of 2000, when Mike Schofield (headteacher, 2000-2017) was appointed – just a few weeks before the school was categorised as “special measures” by Ofsted – 7 key issues, including leadership, standards and behaviour, highlighted the extent of the challenge that lay ahead.

 The first step was to give pupils a voice, listen to them and respond with action in order to build their feelings of self-worth – after all, it was their school and their future!!